-When Designated Reporters become aware of an alleged incident of Discriminatory Misconduct that involves a student or employee as either the Complainant or Respondent, they are always obligated to report information they have to OEOA, even if the accused is unknown or not affiliated with the university.
+Formatted: Indent: First line: 0.25", No bullets or numbering respondentRespondent, they are always obligated to report information they have to OICRCOEOA, even if the accused is unknown or not affiliated with the university.
 Designated Reporters should be prepared to report the name, date, time, location, and description of the incident to the extent such information is known to them.
 They otherwise will maintain privacy to the greatest extent possible.

 Designated Reporters should not investigate any matter themselves.
-If a Designated Reporter knows that a matter has already been brought to the attention of OEOA, the Designated Reporter does not need to report it but is encouraged to report new or additional information to OEOA.
+If a Designated Reporter knows that a matter has already been brought to the attention of OHCROPOA, the Designated Reporter does not need to report it but is encouraged to report new or additional information to OHCROPOA.